SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

                 model(torch.randn(1,2,3))
         ```

-    6. A test is only as good as the error message it gives, and by default, `assert` will only report that the check
+    6. A test is only as good as the error message it gives, and by default, `#!python assert` will only report that the
-        failed.
-However, we can help ourselves and others by adding strings after `assert` like
+        check failed.
+However, we can help ourselves and others by adding strings after `#!python assert` like

         ```python
         assert len(train_dataset) == N_train, "Dataset did not have the correct number of samples"